flutter/website/flutter-for-xamarin-forms.md

 }
 {% endprettify %}

-The `State` object takes a generic type of your page and has a `build` override method of its own.

-Whenever you want to update the state of your page, you call the `setState()` method.
+The `state` object implements the `build` method for the stateful widget.

+When the state of the widget tree changes, call `setState()`, which triggers a build of that portion of the UI.
+Make sure to call `setState()` only when necessary, and only on the part of the widget tree that has changed, or it can result in poor UI performance.

 {% prettify dart %}
 class _MyHomePageState extends State<MyHomePage> {